National Zoo and Conservation Biology Institute (NZCBI)

 Aguirre, Alonso, Research Associate, Executive Director.
 M.V.Z.
 Universidad Autónoma del Estado de México; D.V.M., M.S., Ph.D.
 Colorado State University.
 Research specialties: Wildlife medicine, anesthesia & management; wildlife epidemiology, conservation medicine, ecohealth, one health.

 Bargali, Herendra Singh, Research Associate.
 B.Sc.
 (1993), M.Sc.
 (1995) Kumon University (India); Ph.D.
 Saurashtra University (India).
-Research specialties: large carnivore ecology, wildlife-human conflict management.
+Research specialties: Large carnivore ecology, wildlife-human conflict management.

 Dorsey, Candice, Research Associate.
 B.A (2000)St. Mary’s College of Maryland; M.S.
 2002 American University; Ph.D.
 (2008) George Mason University.
 Research specialties: Wildlife endocrinology Wildlife diseases Reproductive sciences.